rsnikhil/Temporary_TGISA/comparison_table.md

-A table of the easily summarisable aspects of the RISC-V Formal ISA model comparison
+A table of the easily summarisable aspects of the RISC-V Formal ISA model comparison.
+It should be read together with the filled-in markdown template descriptions for each model.
+This table describes the current state of the models only, not work in progress and future plans.

 |                                                   | Forvis        | Grift       | Sail                    |              |           |
 | ------------------------------------------------- | ------------- | ----------- | ------------------------| ------------ | --------- |